- Suitable for freezing

 Product description

-We’re delighted to collaborate with our great friends St. JOHN to produce one hundred haggises to celebrate Burns Night on 25 January 2022.
+We’re thrilled to once again collaborate with our great friends at St. JOHN who have handmade a small number of haggises to celebrate Burns Night 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 True to Fergus Henderson's iconic cookbook Nose to Tail Eating, first published in 1999 and arguably a greater influence on a generation of chefs than any other, these haggises have been crafted in the hallowed kitchens of St. JOHN by head chef Farokh Talati.